Ylenia1211/Bioft/README.md

 sbt package
 ```

-This will create a JAR file in the target/scala-2.12/ directory, named **bioft.jar**.
+This will create a JAR file in the target/scala-2.12/ directory, named **bioft_2.12-0.1.0-SNAPSHOT.jar**.